ramirotule/ramirotule/README.md

 - 🎧 Web App Spotify clone: Web player with music control, protected path management, integration with Spotify API to list playlists and artists.
 - 📚 Web App Task and Project Manager: Full CRUD with authentication, user management and notifications, developed with React.js and Supabase.

+## 💡 What Set Me Apart.

+🚀 Remote work aficionado.
+I believe in the power of distributed teams.
+🌍 A global mindset, collaborating with talent from around the world.
+🚧 Agile advocate, adapting quickly to changing requirements.
+💬 Strong communication skills.
+I'm an active participant in remote meetings.
+🧩 Problem-solving is my passion, and I love a good coding challenge.
 ## 📫 Contact.

 - 🌐 [www.ramirotoulemonde.com.ar](https://www.ramirotoulemonde.com.ar)